raphaelsty/cherche/docs/serialize/serialize.md

 # Save & Load

-Serialization in Python consists in saving an object on the disk to reload it during a new session.
+Serialization in Python saves an object on the disk to reload it during a new session.
 Using Cherche, we could prototype a neural search pipeline in a notebook before deploying it on an API.
 We can also save a neural search pipeline to avoid recomputing embeddings of the ranker.

-You have to make sure that the package versions are strictly identical on both environments.
+We must ensure that the package versions are identical in both environments (dumping and loading).

 ## Saving and loading on same environment